 - Vision checks

-Since this is a pretty hands-off appointment, you’ll have quite a few procedures and tests that won’t be included in your annual visit (safe to say anything that leans more on the physical side).
+Since this is a pretty hands-off appointment, you’ll have quite a few procedures and tests that won’t be included in your annual visit.

 Let’s take a look at some of those examples below:

 - Hands-on physical exam

 - Any new health concerns

 What to Bring to the Visit